Henry the Lion

 At the height of his reign, Henry ruled over a vast territory stretching from the coast of the North and Baltic seas to the Alps, and from Westphalia to Pomerania.
+Alongside Frederick Barbarossa, he was an important protagonist in the Staufen-Welf conflict, which had served as the main political force in the twelfth century.
 Henry achieved this great power in part by his political and military acumen and in part through the legacies of his four grandparents.
+He is considered as one of the most important people of this early era.